 J-2 dependents are eligible to apply for work authorization to the U.S. Citizenship and Immigration Service (USCIS).
 The approval process takes anywhere from two to four months and as a result the applicant will receive an Employment Authorization Document (EAD) card.
 How long the card is valid depends on the program end date listed on the DS-2019 form.

 You are able to begin employment once you receive your EAD card and the start date is effective.
 This type of employment authorization allows you to work full-time or part-time for any type of employer.
 You can change employers without having to notify immigration services or OISS.
 To renew your card, you should apply for an extension at least 3 to 4 months prior to the expiration date listed on your current document.

 In order for you to be employed you must also have a Social Security number.
 To apply for a Social Security card, please go to the Social Security Administration office located at 1170 Harvard Way in Reno.
 Please bring your passport, visa, I-94, DS-2019 and EAD card.
 If you have obtained your J-2 status through the change of status procedures, then you should bring the I-797 approval notice from USCIS.

 How to Apply

-- *Personal check or money order for the filing fee payment of $38000 (three hundred and eighty) payable to U.S. Department of Homeland Security.
+- *Personal check or money order for the filing fee payment of $41000 (four hundred and ten) payable to U.S. Department of Homeland Security.

 - 2 identical passport photos (2" x 2") taken within 30 days of filing your application with your name and I-94 number lightly written on the back of the photos with a felt tip pen so the imprint does not show through in the front.
 Place the photos in a small envelope or the envelope given when you take the photos.

 *Mail the application to the USCIS Phoenix Lockbox if you live in Nevada.
 We recommend requesting tracking information for your mailing.